-At that moment, as they all stood amidst the chaos in Taipei 101, frozen, unsure what to do, she had believed Artemis was right—he usually was.
+At that moment, as they all stood amidst the chaos in Taipei 101, frozen, unsure what to do, she believed Artemis was right—he usually was.
 Fly them all out, keep the demons out of the reach of the authorities, and let him try to disarm the bomb on the way.
 It was the only thing that made sense, the only real option.

-Ultimately of course, she knew it was completely ridiculous to dwell on the past and what might have happened.
-How often had she thought back to Commander Julius Root's death, and deep down wondered if there was truly no act she could have taken to save him?
-But instead she preferred to focus on living out what Julius had always wanted for her, on the fact that he would not want her to fall apart after all he had done to help her to become the officer she was now.
-What was done was done, she told herself, look to the future instead of dwelling on the past.
+Of course, it was absurd to dwell on the past and what might have happened.
+So often she had thought back to Commander Julius Root's death, and deep down wondered if there was truly nothing she could have done to save him, but she preferred to live the life he would have wanted, holding her head high, protecting fairies from the Mud People.
+What is done is done, she often told herself sternly.
+Look to the future instead of dwelling on the past.